 Not more than one-third (1/3) of the total roof area may be consumed by such features.

-The features must be set back from the edge of the roof at primary and secondary facades a minimum of one foot for every foot which such features extends above the roof surface to which they are attached.
+The features must be set back from the edge of the roof at primary and secondary facades a minimum of one foot for every foot which such features extend above the roof surface to which they are attached.

 14.03.08 Minimum Building Spacing